uttamkumar7235/Java-DSA/09_2D_Arrays/README.md

 - Stored as array of arrays
 - Rows can have different lengths (Jagged Array)
-- Default values:
+- **Default values**:
--- 0 → int
+  - 0 → int
--- false → boolean
+  - false → boolean
--- null → reference types
+  - null → reference types

 ---